jevakallio/kallio-prototype/README.md

 - Game logic: [src/redux/store.js](src/redux/store.js)
 - Game state: [src/utils/game-state.js](src/utils/game-state.js)
   - Game progress is persisted as a URL hash, so you can save your progress by bookmarking the current URL
+  - **NOTE** that this persists the entire current level data, including level descriptions, answers, etc. In retrospect, was an unfortunate design choice, as it means that when developing the app in watch mode, any changes to current level data are not reflected, and you need to start the game from scratch to see changes to level data.
 - Visual styling
   - Built upon [Skeleton CSS boilerplate](http://getskeleton.com/)
   - General app styles in [styles/app.css](styles/app.css)